ovska/FlameCsv/docs/docs/architecture.md

 For example, the types that [read](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Materializer.Generated.cs) and [write](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Dematerializer.Generated.cs) objects are generated this way.
 This allows the JIT compiler to optimize much of the code as if it were handwritten.
+Thanks to the JIT optimizations possible, if the reflection-based types are in cache, they are actually more performant than the source generated version.

 When runtime code generation is necessary (such as for creating getters for writing or object creation functions for reading), the library uses the excellent [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) library to